 And because too many em dashes detract from effectiveness—plus look sloppy and unprofessional—if I have more than one or two on a page (about every 250 words or so), I decide which are truly useful—and which can be ditched.

 Now there’s a case of em dash overload.
+Take a look at that opening paragraph again.
 And the parentheses don’t help matters either.